 What is the Maximum Depth Anyone Has Dived to with Scuba Gear?

-During his dive, the diver used up nine scuba tanks and spent 14 hours on decompression stops.
+During his world record dive, the diver used up nine scuba tanks and spent 14 hours on decompression stops.
 He had been a professional diver for around 17 years and had spent 4 years just preparing for his record-breaking dive.

-How Deep Can Divers Go With Scuba Gear?
+How Deep Can Divers Go with Scuba Gear?